Arman Azha Abu Hanifah

-Senator Dato' Arman Azha bin Abu Hanifah (born 12 December 1975), also known as Armand Azha Abu Hanifah, is a Malaysian politician from the United Malays National Organization.
-He was appointed as a Member of the Senate of Malaysia on October 26, 2021.
-At the party level, he is a Member of the UMNO Supreme Council and the Head of UMNO Subang Division.
+Dato' Arman Azha bin Abu Hanifah (born 12 December 1975), also known as Armand Azha, is a Malaysian politician and businessman.
+He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
+He served as a Senator from October 2021 to October 2024.
+He is a former Member of the UMNO Supreme Council and currently the Division Chief of UMNO Subang.

 Early life and education

 He obtained a Master of Political Science from the University College of Geomatics, Kuala Lumpur in 2017.
 He is active in sports, especially cycling, running and swimming.
 He used to cycle from Kuala Lumpur to Langkawi for more than 500 km in 2020 in conjunction with the Rapha 500 Festival.

 Business

-He is also a businessman involved in the cyber security technology industry and is a director of Asia Coding Center Sdn Bhd.
+He is a businessman involved in the cyber security technology industry and is a director of Asia Coding Centre Sdn Bhd.

 Politics

-He has held several positions in UMNO, including as Exco of the Malaysian UMNO Youth Movement in 2013 to 2018.
-He is also the first head of the youth wing (Chief Hero) of the Perkasa Malaysia Indigenous Organization, who served from 2009 to 2010.
+He has held several positions in UMNO, including as EXCO of UMNO Youth from 2013 to 2018 under the leadership of Khairy Jamaluddin.
+He is also the first head of the youth wing (Chief Hero) of the Perkasa Malaysia Indigenous Organization, where he served from 2009 to 2010.